gto76/python-cheatsheet/README.md

       +-- EOFError                # Raised by input() when it hits end-of-file condition.
       +-- LookupError             # Raised when a look-up on a collection fails.
       |    +-- IndexError         # Raised when a sequence index is out of range.
-      |    +-- KeyError           # Raised when a dictionary key or set element is not found.
+      |    +-- KeyError           # Raised when a dictionary key or set element is missing.
-      +-- NameError               # Raised when a variable name is not found.
+      +-- NameError               # Raised when an object is missing.
       +-- OSError                 # Errors such as “file not found” or “disk full” (see Open).
       |    +-- FileNotFoundError  # When a file or directory is requested but doesn't exist.
       +-- RuntimeError            # Raised by errors that don't fall into other categories.